SAIL-Initiatives/about/readme.md

 <details>
 <summary>*Empowering...</summary>

+- We are adopting a train-a-trainer model with an emphasis on conversational English
-Our free sessions are carefully designed by experienced educators:
+- Our free sessions are carefully designed by experienced educators:
    - 𝗖𝗮𝗿𝗲𝗳𝘂𝗹 𝗰𝘂𝗿𝗮𝘁𝗶𝗼𝗻: To maintain a psychologically safe learning environment, we intentionally avoided potentially sensitive topics such as travel and celebrations that might evoke difficult emotions
    - 𝗦𝗼𝗼𝘁𝗵𝗶𝗻𝗴: We center our lessons on calming themes as music and art, fostering connection to students’ daily realities while honouring their personal resilience, creativity, and growing confidence alongside their English development
+- Inclusive approach, including:
+    - Offline homework activities
+    - Integration of trauma-coping strategies using color, art, crafts, sketching, and paired picture-book readings

 </details>

 <hr>